 You probably realized HP 1920 switch above is unnecessary.
 The reason is I do not have right SFP module yet (waiting for it).
 When I have it, it will be like this:

 It is almost same as before, the only difference is WAN connection goes directly to pfSense, and HP 1920 24 ports switch is removed.

-Finally, when my WAN connection is upgraded to 10G, it is going to be like this:
+Finally, my WAN connection is upgraded to 10G:

 Same as before, only the 1G SFP module is replaced with a 10G SFP+ module (FS.com 10GBASE-BX SFP+ 1270nm-TX/1330nm-RX 10km DOM LC SMF Transceiver Module).

 On Speedtest from my PC to init7 (Winterthur), I see over 9Gbps download and upload.

 When I have another 10G devices around, I guess I am going to replace the 8 port HP 1920 with another 10G switch like the QNAP I use.